squirrelphp/entities/README.md

 Creating entities
 -----------------

-### Defining an entity with annotations
+### Defining an entity with attributes

 If you have used an ORM like Doctrine this will feel similar at first, although the functionality is different.
-Below is an example how an entity can be defined via attributes:
+Below is an example how an entity can be defined with attributes:

 ```php
 namespace Application\Entity;